pinco227/D-man/README.md

         - The bottom player controls are simplified to display the "waveform" (seeker), "now playing info", "play/pause button" and "next button" while the rest of controls are only displayed when the player is in expanded state (click/tap on "now playing info").

           ![Mobile player controls screenshot](https://github.com/pinco227/D-man/blob/main/docs/mobile-player-ctrls.png)
-        - The expanded player is full-screen and contains "now playing info", "waveform", "controls" including "shuffle" and "loop" and a list of songs in current playlist with the one playing marked out.
+        - The expanded player appears in full-screen and contains "now playing info", "waveform", "controls" including "shuffle" and "loop" and a list of songs in current playlist with the one playing marked out.

           ![Mobile player expanded](https://github.com/pinco227/D-man/blob/main/docs/mobile-player-expanded.png)
       - **Tablet/Dektop**: